 The name Staffa is derived from the Old Norse for stave or pillar island.
 This is due to its distinctive columnar basaltic construction.
 A must-visit island just north of Iona and accessible by boat tours from nearby Mull.

 Staffa from the Old Norse for stave or pillar island is an island of the Inner Hebrides Scotland.
 The Vikings gave it this name as its columnar basalt reminded them of their houses, which were built from vertically placed tree-logs.
 Staffa lies about 10 kilometres west of the Isle of Mull.
 The area is 33 hectares (82 acres) and the highest point is 42 metres (138 ft).

-Staffa was hardly known until 1772, when the botanist Joseph Banks highlighted the wild, natural beauty of the island and it soon became a must-see location.
-Famous visitors have included Queen Victoria, Lord Tennyson, Jules Verne, Robert Louis Stevenson and John Keats.
+Staffa was hardly known until 1772, when the botanist Joseph Banks highlighted the wild, natural beauty of the island.
+It soon became a must-see location.
+Famous visitors include Queen Victoria, Lord Tennyson, Jules Verne, Robert Louis Stevenson and John Keats.
 Like many they fell under the spell of the island.